Actindo-AG/Documentation/RetailSuiteAccounting/Operation/13_AccessBookingsPeriod.md

   ![Journals](../../Assets/Screenshots/RetailSuiteAccounting/Journals.png "[Journals]")

   > [Info] Journals 1-12 are paired with the corresponding calendar months, regardless of whether the fiscal year coincides with the calendar year or not.
 Therefore, it is highly recommended to select the first month of the fiscal year with journal 1, the second month of the fiscal year with journal 2, and so on.
-Journals 90 to 99 are special journals configured in the accounting settings for balances carried forward.
+Journals 90 to 99 are special journals preconfigured in the system to post automatically open items and balances to be carried forward from the previous fiscal year to the next.
 For detailed information, see [Balance carried forward](../UserInterface/02h_BalanceCarriedForward.md).

-[comment]: <> (Journals 1-12 are assigned to the corresponding months, regardless of whether the fiscal year coincides with the calendar year or not.
-This means that all postings registered in the first month of the fiscal year will be found in the journal 1, all postings registered in the second month of the fiscal year in the journal 2, and so on. - Ich denke, das stimmt so nicht - Prüfen!)

 [comment]: <> (Alter Text: Journals 1-12 are matched with the corresponding months, irrespectively of whether or not the fiscal year coincides with the calendar year.
 Make sure that the month and the journal selected match before clicking the [OK] button.)

-[comment]: <> (Macht es hier Sinn, die Fixed bookings checkbox hinzuzufügen.
+[comment]: <> (Macht es hier Sinn, die Fixed bookings checkbox hinzuzufügen?
 Ich denke nicht.)

-6. Click the [OK] button in the bottom right corner.
+5. Click the [OK] button in the bottom right corner.
   The postings registered in the selected posting period (fiscal year, month and journal) are displayed in the *POSTINGS* tab in the *Post* menu entry.